Eastern Idaho Information

-Idaho Falls is the largest city in eastern Idaho, and the county seat of Bonneville County.
-As the largest city outside of Boise, Idaho Falls has a population of 58,216 and serves as an economic hub to all of eastern Idaho and much of western Wyoming.
+Idaho Falls is the largest city in eastern Idaho and serves as an economic hub to all of eastern Idaho and much of western Wyoming.
 The city of Idaho Falls is known for the Snake River greenbelt that flows through the center of the city.
-The city boasts world class fishing on the Snake River, and was recently named by National Geographic as one of the “100 Best Adventure Towns” in the US.
+The city boasts world-class fishing on the Snake River and was recently named by National Geographic as one of the “100 Best Adventure Towns” in the US.
 Idaho Falls is surrounded by nearby Yellowstone National Park, Grand Teton National Park, and Jackson Hole.

 Commercial development is booming in Idaho Falls, with retail development highlighted by activity at the area’s busiest intersection.
 The Sandcreek Commons development is a 300,000 square foot power center that is currently under construction.
 Office development has taken off near the river at the Taylor Crossing and Snake River Landing business parks, where Class A office buildings can be seen dotting the skyline.
 Job growth in Idaho Falls has outpaced that of Idaho and the entire U.S. in recent years, and business costs are 14% below the U.S. average.